openstack/nova-specs/specs/xena/approved/configurable-instance-hostnames.rst

 of the port(s) in neutron will be updated, as will the ``hostname`` attribute exposed via the metadata service.

-The ``OS-EXT-SRV-ATTR:hostname`` instance attribute, which is currently admin-only, will now be accessible by non-admin users.
+The ``OS-EXT-SRV-ATTR:hostname`` instance attribute, which was only shown for admin users, will be removed in favour of a ``hostname`` attribute.
+The new ``hostname`` attribute will be accessible by non-admin users.

 Security impact
 ---------------